davidacreates/bookmarks/README.md

 ### Tools
 * [email hunter](https://emailhunter.co/) - direct access to all the web's email addresses
 * [postmark app](https://postmarkapp.com/) - postmark makes it easy to send time-sensitive transactional email to your customers.

+## Figma
+* [figma crush](https://www.figmacrush.com/) - figma templates, ui kits & freebies
+* [figma sources](https://www.figmaresources.com/) - simple way for the you a designer in the Figma community to find or share free resources to inspire your next masterpiece
+* [figma templates](http://setproduct.com/) - huge components-based UI kits to complete your tasks faster

 ## Frameworks
 * [bulma](https://bulma.io) - a free and open source CSS framework based on Flexbox
 * [evie](https://evie.undraw.co) - a production-ready theme for your projects